Adewale-1/Rport/week1/WEEKLY_LOGS_2-5.md

 ### Impact:

 The Context Reference Store implementation enables previously impractical use cases including multi-agent knowledge bases, full document analysis, multimodal AI applications, and computer vision workflows.
 The system provides **massive efficiency gains** while maintaining **perfect quality preservation**, making it essential for production deployments working with large language models and multimodal AI at scale.

+### Next Steps:

+Framework integrations with LangChain, LangGraph, and LlamaIndex are designed and ready for implementation, but are **blocked pending PR #1247 review and approval**.
+Once the Context Reference Store is merged into the official ADK codebase, comprehensive framework integrations can proceed to enable widespread adoption across the Python AI ecosystem.